uswds/uswds-for-designers/README.md

 Now the most recent versions of Font Awesome, Merriweather, Public Sans, Roboto Mono, and Source Sans Pro are installed and available to any program.

 ## Using Sketch assets

-### Before you start: Install the Sketch libraries
+### Before you start: Install the Sketch library

 - Clone or download this repo using the green `Clone or download` button in the top-right of the `uswds-for-designers` repo.
 This will copy the repo files to your computer.
 If you downloaded the files, unzip the package and move the new files to an accessible spot on your computer.
 - Open Sketch > Preferences > Libraries
 - Select `Add Library...`
-- Select all the files in `sketch/libraries`.
-You can also add the files in `sketch/project-files/project-libraries`, but they are optional.
+- Select `sketch/libraries/uswds`.

-Now, all the USWDS libraries are connected to your installation of Sketch, making their styles, symbols, and colors available.
+Now, the USWDS library is connected to your installation of Sketch, making its styles, symbols, and colors available.

-:warning: **Don't directly edit these library files.** All USWDS system and theme libraries are designed to keep your local files in sync with most current USWDS design tokens.
-Don't customize the library files — rather, use the shared libraries and styles to customize your project files.
-If you want to create specialized palettes for your project, use copies of the special `project-libraries` libraries, discussed below.
+:warning: **Don't directly edit the core USWDS library file.** All USWDS system and theme libraries are designed to keep your local files in sync with most current USWDS design tokens.
+Don't customize the library files — rather, use the styles and symbols in the to `uswds-project` file to customize your project.

-#### Updating USWDS libraries
+#### Updating USWDS libary and project files

-Occasionally, we'll make updates to these USWDS libraries and update our user with an email, a tweet, or a message to our public Slack.
+Occasionally, we'll make updates to the core USWDS library or the USWDS project file and update our user with an email, a tweet, or a message to our public Slack.
 When you hear that there's a new release of our design assets, either pull that version from GitHub directly, or download the new assets with the provided link and replace the files manually.
 When you update the library files with a new USWDS release, Sketch will notify you that there are library updates in any affected files, and you can review and accept those updates.
 This process keeps your local files in sync with USWDS.

 ### Using USWDS Sketch assets
-Most of the documentation for the Sketch stickersheet is in the stickersheet file itself.
-The following are a couple tips to help you get started with the Sketch files.

 #### Update nudge settings

 USWDS 2.0 uses spacing units that are a multiples of 8px (with a few exceptions — read [more about USWDS spacing units](https://v2.designsystem.digital.gov/design-tokens/spacing-units/)).
 It's easy to tell Sketch to nudge in multiples of 8px.
 Open `preferences/canvas` and use `8` for the `Shift-Arrow` value.

 <img width="459" alt="sketch-nudge" src="https://user-images.githubusercontent.com/11464021/55423391-a666ee00-5532-11e9-94ec-15efd596ab7f.png">